eclypse-org/eclypse/docs/source/overview/getting-started/assets.rst

 ECLYPSE provides several built-in asset classes, each modelling a specific kind of algebra:

-- :class:`~eclypse_core.graph.assets.additive.Additive`: values are aggregated via summation (e.g., cpu, ram).
+- :class:`~eclypse.graph.assets.additive.Additive`: values are aggregated via summation (e.g., cpu, ram).
-- :class:`~eclypse_core.graph.assets.multiplicative.Multiplicative`: values are aggregated via product (e.g., availability).
+- :class:`~eclypse.graph.assets.multiplicative.Multiplicative`: values are aggregated via product (e.g., availability).
-- :class:`~eclypse_core.graph.assets.concave.Concave`: models assets where the **largest value dominates** the aggregation (e.g. latency).
+- :class:`~eclypse.graph.assets.concave.Concave`: models assets where the **largest value dominates** the aggregation (e.g. latency).
-- :class:`~eclypse_core.graph.assets.convex.Convex`: models assets where the **smallest value dominates**.
+- :class:`~eclypse.graph.assets.convex.Convex`: models assets where the **smallest value dominates**.
 For instance the ingress bandwidth on a node is the minimum of all the featured bandwidths of the links connected to it.
-- :class:`~eclypse_core.graph.assets.symbolic.Symbolic`: for categorical compatibility (e.g. region, label).
+- :class:`~eclypse.graph.assets.symbolic.Symbolic`: for categorical compatibility (e.g. region, label).

 .. dropdown:: Example: Using an additive asset